Puja (Hinduism): Origins

+Scholarly opinion is divided into two main views on the origin of puja.
+Within the majority view, scholar Timothy Lubin believes elements of puja were consciously integrated with Vedic rituals.

 According to scholars, one of the earliest mentions of pūjā is in the Grihya Sutras, which provide rules for domestic rites.
-These Sutras, dated to be about 500 BC, use the term puja to describe the hospitality to honor priests who were invited to one's home to lead rituals for departed ancestors.
+These sutras, dated to be about 500 BC, use the term puja to describe the hospitality to honour priests who were invited to one's home to lead rituals for departed ancestors.
 As with vedic times, the general concept of puja remained the same, but expanded to welcoming the deity along with the deity's spiritual essence as one's honored guest.

 The Puranic corpus of literature, dating from about 6th century CE, contain extensive outline on how to perform deity puja (deva pūjā).
 Deity puja thus melds Vedic rites with devotion to deity in its ritual form.
 As with many others aspects of Hinduism, both Vedic puja and devotional deity puja continued, the choice left to the Hindu.

-As a historical practice, pūjā in Hinduism, has been modeled around the idea of hosting a deity, or important person, as an honored and dearest guest in the best way one can, given one's resources, and receiving their happiness and blessing in return.
+As a historical practice, pūjā in Hinduism, has been modelled on the idea of hosting a deity, or important person, as an honoured and dearest guest in the best way one can, given one's resources, and receiving their happiness and blessing in return.
 Paul Thieme suggests from passages in the Rāmāyaṇa that the word pūjā referred to the hospitable reception of guests and that the things offered to guests could be offered to the gods and their dwellings.
 The rituals in question were the "five great sacrifices" or pañcamahāyajña recorded in the Gṛhyasūtra texts (for this literature, see Kalpa).
 The development of pūjā thus emerged from Vedic domestic traditions and was carried into the temple environment by analogy: just as important guests had long been welcomed in well-to-do homes and offered things that pleased them, so too were the gods welcomed in temple-homes and offered things that pleased them.
 Copper-plate charters recording grants of lands to temples show that this religious practice was actively encouraged from the mid-4th century.

 Significance

 In the earliest texts describing Vedic puja, the significance of puja was to host the priest so that he could make direct requests to the gods.
 An example petition prayer made during a Vedic puja, according to Wade Wheelock, is:

 Indra-Agni, slayers of Vrtra with the beautiful thunderbolt, prosper us with new gifts;

 O Indra, bring treasures with your right hand;

 O Agni grant the enjoyments of a good household;

-Give (us) vigor, wealth in cattle, and possession of good horses.
+Give [us] vigour, wealth in cattle, and possession of good horses.